Between the lines

 The same goes for art.
 Yes, you can look at a painting and experience certain emotions, which might also be different for a lot of people.
 But would you really stand there searching for the meaning behind a black square?
 You can describe an artist’s style and their originality, but do you really want to put words in their mouth?
 Or is it that if it weren’t up for interpretation, art would lose its luster?

 When I was in graduate school, my mentor would often talk about presenting data in a logical rather than chronological order.
 It makes sense.
-If you want to sound convincing, you can create an illusion of executing a perfectly planned out project, hiding all of circling that actually went on behind the scenes.
-You can present perfectly logical reasons for performing things in a certain way, compared to much more haphazardly reality.
+If you want to sound convincing, you can create an illusion of executing a perfectly planned out project, hiding all of circling logic that actually went on behind the scenes.
+You can present perfectly rational reasons for performing things in a certain way, compared to much more haphazardly reality.
 Are these after the fact actions justifiable?
 Do they help to paint a better picture and does the real process no longer matter?

 Here is my series.
-I will explain the “logical” order in the next post.
+I explain the “logical” order in the next post.
 In the meantime, I would love to hear any guesses.

 All of these works (and some many others) are available here.

 Art is my emotional outlet and my oasis.
 I use art to express my feelings and work through life issues.
 Come join me on this journey of letting go of control and letting the creative process take over.
 You will get access to all of the behind the scenes footage and see the major breakthroughs that translate into new artwork.